learnk8s/learnk8s.io/_blog/kubernetes-chaos-engineering-lessons-learned/index.md

 $ iptables -L
 ```

-Soon after you drop the rules, you should keep executing `iptables -F` and notice that the rules are back in few seconds!
+Soon after you drop the rules, you should keep executing `iptables -F` and notice that the rules are back in a few seconds!

 *Is this you, `kube-proxy`?*